 Anyway, it is important to take interview status (published or not) into account, as well as to work out proper quotes and references.
-Experienced authors are well-aware of this, but we will provide clear details on how to quote it in Chicago style.
+Experienced authors are well-aware of this, but we will provide clear details on how to quote it in Chicago format.

 In most cases, people ask how to cite a published interview in Chicago style when an educational institution or teachers require this very citation format.
 If interviews are published or available in printed or electronic sources, they should be cited accordingly.

 You should mention who was questioned, where you found this source, as well as when it was published.
 Besides, it is important to properly present your citations since readers should clearly understand how you received information.
-You should also keep in mind that published interviews are collected in your bibliography, where you can find and read them.
+You should also keep in mind that published interviews are collected in your Chicago annotated bibliography, where you can find and read them.

 Citing a video interview Chicago is easy if you know basic rules.
 You may need this knowledge if you use some video source with a conversation with some expert or a research object.
 First, let’s discuss a format that enables you to include a video in your bibliography.

 For this, you should use this format: last and first name of an interviewee, video title, last and first name of the journalist, month, day and year, quote timestamp in a video, and URL where it is located.

 You can also draw a video interview as a full-fledged note if you need to put some reference at the bottom of the page where you mention it.
 In this case, you should successively put last and first name of the interviewee, video title, last and first name of the journalist, publication date, video duration or quote timestamp, and URL address.

 Here is formula and example of full note citation: